Visper22/Sleep-Disorders-Datasets/README.md

 | Location      | the signal(s) in which the event can be observed          |

 ### Notes
-- Body position was not recorded in some subjects
+- Body position was not recorded in some subjects.
-- Not all subjects have all of the mentioned signals recorded
+- Not all subjects have all of the mentioned signals recorded.
-- A-phase annotations include distintion of waht subtype it is (A1, A2, A3)
+- A-phase annotations include distintion of waht subtype it is (A1, A2, A3).
 - Though the signals are pre-filtered some studies still employed some kind of filtering [(Sheng-Hsu et al. 2018)](https://doi.org/10.1016/j.neuroimage.2018.08.001), [(Yan et al. 2019)](https://doi.org/10.1016/j.bspc.2018.10.001), [(Sharma et al. 2023)](https://doi.org/10.1016/j.compbiomed.2023.107259), [(Agarwal et al. 2024)](https://doi.org/10.1016/j.sleep.2024.09.025).
-- Not clear about ECG lead positioning
+- Not clear about ECG lead positioning.
-- Channel names are inconsistent
+- Channel names are inconsistent.